SYdney-Go/SYdney-Go/README.md

 - 👋 Hi, I’m @SYdney-Go
-- 👀 I’m interested in Biology and AI
+- 👀 I’m interested in Biology and AI, espcially computer vision!
-- 🌱 I’m currently learning Image analysis with CNN and OpenCV and GAN
 - 💞️ I’m looking to collaborate on bio-health data
-- 📫 How to reach me is secret
+- 📫 Contact : ksy960809@gmail.com

 <!---
 SYdney-Go/SYdney-Go is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.